-The City of Newberg experiences wide variations in water use from wet weather months to dry weather months.
-Summer use approaches 6 mgd (million gallons day) while winter use is closer to 2 mgd.
+The City of Newberg experiences wide variations in water use between wet weather and dry weather.
+Summer use approaches 6 MGD (million gallons per day) while winter use is closer to 2 MGD.
 Irrigation is a substantial portion of the increased water demand during dry months.

-In an effort to lessen dry weather demand and provide major irrigators with a source of water other than the potable water supply, the City of Newberg turned to the latest in wastewater reuse technology.
-Completed in the fall of 2008, the new Pall Membrane Recycled Water System now provides treated recycled water to Chehalem Park & Recreation's 18 hole Golf Course.
-This will reduce the use of potable water by an average of 350,000 gallons per day in the dry months.
+In an effort to provide major irrigators with a source of water other than potable water, the City of Newberg built the Pall Membrane Reuse Water System.
+This system provides treated, recycled water to Chehalem Park & Recreation's Golf Course, reducing the use of potable water by an average of 350,000 gallons per day in the dry months.
 In the future, other irrigators and non potable water users will be able to access this resource.
-The City can easily expand the Recycled Water System up to 2 million gallons per day.
+The City has the ability to expand the capacity of Reuse Water System to 2 MGD in the future.
 The recycle system reduces demand on the City's potable water supply and encourages local businesses to make conservation practices a part of their business model.